What Type of Conduct is Prohibited in New Hampshire?

 New Hampshire employers must abide by the Civil Rights Act of 1963 and the Equal Pay Act, both of which prohibit discrimination on the basis of gender.
 In accordance, employers may not take gender into account when making decisions regarding wages, hiring, or promotions.
-They are also required to ensure that working conditions are not hostile toward any one gender and that the atmosphere is not overtly sexual.
+They are also required to ensure that working conditions are not hostile toward any one gender and that the environment is not overtly sexual.

 What Must be Proven in a Discrimination Claim?